US Police Officer – Basketball Cop Game Changer Story

 I believe that this is driven by a lack of trust, misunderstanding, and misperception.

-I also believe that kids do not prefer to feel this way, but society, with the help of social media and the news has influenced them.
+I also believe that kids do not prefer to feel this way, but society has influenced them with the help of social media and the news.

 Kids who do not trust or respect the police are less likely to report being a victim of a crime and even less likely to come forward as a witness of a crime.

-It is a fact that kids that have no reason to respect the law or the Officers in their community are far more likely to commit juvenile crimes themselves.
+It is a fact that kids with no reason to respect the law or the Officers in their community are far more likely to commit juvenile crimes themselves.

-I believe that the only way that we, as US police officer s, are going to repair these relationships is by proactively going out into the communities and interacting with the kids in a positive manner.
+I believe that the only way that we, as US police officer s, will repair these relationships is by proactively going out into the communities and positively interacting with the kids.

 There are many ways to do this.